lamvann/TinderBot/README.md

   - Using keywords for random Super Likes
   - Integrating with an AI model
-  - Wour suggestions are Encouraged (hfikry92@gmail.com) or send me a message on medium @hfikry92
+  - Your suggestions are Encouraged (hfikry92@gmail.com) or send me a message on medium @hfikry92

 ### Installation